ntando-mv15/terraform-beginner-bootcamp-2023/README.md

 #### env command

-We can list all envaironment variables using the env commmands
+We can list all environment variables using the env commands

-We can filter specific env vars using grep eg. 'env | grep AWS'
+We can filter specific env vars using grep eg. `env | grep AWS`

  #### Setting Environment Variables

- In the terminal we can set using 'export HELLO='world'
+ In the terminal we can set using `export HELLO='world'`

- In the terminal we can unset using 'unset HELLO'
+ In the terminal we can unset using `unset HELLO`

  We can set an env var temporarily when just running a command